-Postnuptial agreements, when properly created with the help of a family law attorney, can help to protects your assets, and also protect you from your spouse’s debt.
-In addition, it can provide you and your spouse an opportunity to discuss your future hopes and plans for your assets, wealth and inheritance.
+With the help of a family law attorney, postnuptials can be a great thing that will help you protect your assets and protect you from your spouse’s debt.
+Not only that, but going through the process of a postnup can allow you and your spouse to discuss finances, your plans for your assets, and wealth and inheritance.

 Is a Postnuptial Agreement enforceable in court?

 Hopefully yes.
 But possibly not.
 In the past, many postnuptial agreements have proven not to be enforceable in court.
 This is because Michigan law has long pushed the idea that postnuptial agreements encourage the couple to divorce rather than stay together.
 However, if the postnuptial agreement has been properly written, it may be enforceable.
 Michigan law is constantly changing and it always up for reinterpretation, depending on your case.

 One recent example of the enforcement of a postnuptial agreement is the case Hodge vs Parks.
 This case was ruled in 2014 and reopened the possibilities for postnuptial agreements.
 In this case, the court ruled that the postnuptial agreement encouraged the couple to stay together – even though their reconciliation only last five years.
 This favorable ruling towards postnuptial agreements has encourages many couples to get them, in the hopes that their postnuptial will be enforceable in the future.

 If you and your spouse already wrote a prenuptial agreement, then you should not get a postnuptial agreement.
 You can only get one or the other.
 If you want to modify something from your prenuptial agreement, getting a postnuptial is not the way to do it.